mvogelgesang/EDX/Tools/edxcli/README.md

   -o, --output=<value>       Output directory.
 Defualts to current directory -p, --preset=<option>      Run a pre-configured suite of scan facets whose results will be output into a single file.
                              <options: |all|edx scan>
+  --auth                     Boolean flag denoting whether or not to prompt for basic auth credentials for the given
-  --[no-]headless            Boolean flag, whether or not to run scans in headless mode.
+                             site.
+Defaults to false --[no-]headless            Boolean flag, whether or not to run scans in headless mode.
 Defaults to true --loglevel=<option>        [default: info]
                              <options: error|warn|info|debug>